MartinPellizzer/terrawhisper-compiler/articles/apium-graveolens/botany/morphology.md

 One notable characteristic of celery fruits is the absence of distinct markings.
 Additionally, these fruits exhibit dehiscence, which means they split open upon reaching maturity, aiding in seed dispersal.

+The following table shows in detail the morphological characteristics of Apium graveolens fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Schizocarp (split into two mericarps) |